Be holy because I am holy. Be perfect as your heavenly Father is perfect.

 "The heart and soul of all good Wesleyan theology, the doctrine of holiness, has been neglected for too long.
 This new work by a team of established Wesleyan scholars is a monumental first step toward a recovery of holiness not only as a doctrine but also as a way of life.
 A must-read for all who hunger and thirst for God."

 "The quest for Christian perfection in the twenty-first century is as fresh as it was in biblical history.
-These distinguished Wesleyan scholars have given detailed biblical, historical, and systematic theology witness for the doctrine of entire sanctification.
+These distinguished Wesleyan scholars have given a detailed biblical, historical, and systematic theological witness to the doctrine of entire sanctification.
 The authors provide a serious case for the 'middle way,' or a new appeal for the message that so distinguishes biblical Christianity.
-Their ability to trace holiness witness in every segment of the Bible and in divergent historic Christian traditions endears this book to wider readership.
+Their ability to trace the witness to holiness in every segment of the Bible and in divergent historic Christian traditions endears this book to a wide readership.
 This is an extremely important resource for those seeking deeper Christian experience and for those seeking deeper theological appreciation of entire sanctification as a biblical truth."

 Part One: "Be Holy Because I Am Holy": Holiness in the Old Testament

 1. Holiness in the Pentateuch

 2. Holiness in the Historical Books and the Prophets